 the United Arab Emirates are a natural sand dunes museum, which includes most

 types of dunes on the surface of the earth, and cover approximately 74% of the

-total area of the country.
+total area of Among the types

 of sand dunes are longitudinal, transverse, parallel, semicircular, and